Anant/Cassandra.Toolkit/README.md

 [Click here](./src/ansible/README.md#compatibility) for the latest information on platform and ansible version compatibility.

 # Development and Testing
-See instructions in our [CONTRIBUTING](./docs/CONTRIBUTING.md) file for instructions on getting a development environment set up, as well as guidelines for how this project is organized.
+See instructions in our [CONTRIBUTING](./docs/CONTRIBUTING.md) file for instructions on getting a development environment set up, as well as contribution guidelines and notes on how this project is organized.

 # Resources / Further Reading
 Information on various tools in cassandra.toolkit: